Azure-Samples/healthcare-agent-orchestrator/docs/fhir_integration.md

-# FHIR Integration
+# EHR Integration via HL7® FHIR

-This user guide provides instructions for integrating AI agents with a FHIR (Fast Healthcare Interoperability Resources) service to enable the retrieval of clinical notes.
+This user guide provides instructions for integrating AI agents with an EHR via HL7® FHIR (Fast Healthcare Interoperability Resources) service to enable the retrieval of clinical notes.
 The sample code includes support for a `CLINICAL_NOTES_SOURCE` environment variable, which can be set to activate FHIR service integration.
-When this integration is enabled, a test FHIR service will be automatically deployed within your resource group, and sample patient data `patient_4` will be uploaded to the service.
+When this integration is enabled, an Azure Healthcare Data Services (AHDS) FHIR service instance will be automatically deployed within your resource group, and sample patient data `patient_4` will be uploaded to the service.
 With this configuration, the deployed agents will retrieve clinical notes directly from the FHIR service rather than from blob storage, ensuring a more streamlined and standardized access to patient information.
-The guide also includes practical examples and configurations to help you connect agents to your own FHIR services.
+The guide also includes practical examples and configurations to help you connect agents to your own EHR's FHIR services.

 ## Overview
 ![Solution Architecture](images/fhir_diagram.jpg)